 Tip #5: Don’t Show Entitlement

-No matter how confident you are in your coding skills or your ability to learn, always try to stay humble.
-Show your interest, show your willingness to learn as well as your capabilities, but don’t expect any guarantees.
+Always try to stay humble, no matter how confident you are in your coding skills or your ability to learn.
+Show your interest and your willingness to learn as well as your capabilities, but don’t expect any guarantees.
 During your interview, bootcamp recruiters will want to know that you’re a good fit for the coding bootcamp.

 Tip #6: Answer All the Coding Bootcamp Interview Questions